begumcig/Sudoku-Solver/README.md

 - Reads from an input .txt file.
 - The puzzles should be 9x9.
 - The empty cell values should be zero.
+- There should be white space between every input in a row.

 Check the example for further information or feel free to ask any questions or contribute.